diyasen2021/Bioinformatics_workshop_BScstudents/Lessons/Module2_databases.md

 #### Why does structure matter?

-Shape determines function.
+Structure determines function.
 If you know the 3D structure of a protein's active site, you can:
 - Understand how it works mechanistically
 - Design a drug molecule that fits into it like a key in a lock
 - Predict the effect of mutations